 - Mexico's largest known troops of the endemic Yucatan subspecies of Spider Monkeys

-- Mayan sites of Chichen Itza, Tulum and Coba
+- Mayan sites of Chichen Itza, Tulum, Ek Balam and Coba

 - Snorkel with juvenile Green Turtles feeding in seagrass beds

-- Explore lagoons, forests and forest canopy in the 4,500km2 Sian Ka'an Man & Nature Biosphere Reserve
+- Explore lagoons of the 4,500km2 Sian Ka'an Man & Nature Biosphere Reserve

-- Swim and snorkel in a cenote and through clearwater channels amongst mangroves, herons and orchids
+- Swim and snorkel in cenotes and through clearwater channels amongst mangroves, herons and orchids

 - Explore caves where snakes have uniquely adapted to capture bats as they fly in their thousands to feed in surrounding tropical forests and lakes